 How do you submit Chemical Data Reporting data?

 The Chemical Data Reporting (CDR) rule requires all companies to report data electronically using e-CDR web, which is a web- based reporting tool that is part of EPA’s Central Data Exchange (CDX) system.
 In order to make an electronic submission, companies need to register on CDX and log into e-CDR web.
-The CDX website can be accessed here
+The CDX website can be accessed here.

 How can TSG assist me?

 Chemical Data Reporting for 2016 and beyond – TSG assists companies with annual recordkeeping activities and reporting issues during the Chemical Data Reporting (CDR) data collection periods.
-TSG helps companies gather required data in an organized, professional manner to assist in meeting EPA’s CDR reporting requirements.
-TSG guides companies through the CDR rule requirements to ensure that companies are prepared to report accurately and on time.
-In addition, TSG is ready to assist in preparing CDR submissions using the required e-CDR web, EPA’s electronic reporting tool.
+TSG helps companies gather required data in an organized, professional manner to assist you in meeting EPA’s CDR reporting requirements.
+TSG guides companies through the CDR rule requirements to ensure that you are prepared to report accurately and on time.
+In addition, TSG is ready to assist you in preparing CDR submissions using the required e-CDR web, EPA’s electronic reporting tool.